 Manufacturing companies that have managers in place for key departments and functions are more valuable.
 Likewise, the Seller must be willing to assist with the transition of operations and customer relationships to a new owner.

 Manufacturing companies with less than 15% of revenue derived from any one customer or less than 25% from one sector will trade at higher multiples than those with higher concentrations.
 There are some sectors where lower concentrations are simply not possible.

 For instance, those who make components for the aerospace industry always have high customer concentrations.
 Because of the limited number of OEMs, if a company is doing anything of relevance in the industry, they will absolutely have a customer concentration.
 The key in these types of transactions is to work with a national acquisition lender who understands the industry.

 A manufacturer with longer and more consistent customer relationships is considered more valuable than one whose relationships are only a few years in length.
 Stability sells at higher multiples.
 Buyers will pay more if there are contracts in place or blanket purchase orders with timed releases throughout the year.

 Certain types of manufacturing companies would be difficult to replicate, either from a skill or startup cost perspective.
 Companies that would be very easy to replicate sell at lower multiples and are very hard to sell.

-As an M&A professional specializing in manufacturing companies, potential clients often tell me that they have “no competition” and no other company can do what they do.
+As an M&A professional specializing in manufacturing companies, potential clients often tell me they have “no competition” and that no other company can do what they do.
 My research team often immediately finds out that this is simply not true with a simple Google search.
 The assessment must be fact-based and data-driven.